 Nathan’s talent for user interface design was the first thing I noticed.
 Everything seemed to make sense to me.
 In five minutes, he was able to demonstrate and teach me all of the important things I needed to know.

 I asked him several other questions and he took me deeper into the software to show me some cool automation tools and how tagging and segmentation worked.
-He also took me into the analytics and even some of the early integrations ConvertKit has with companies like Gumroad, which make it incredibly easy for me to new link customers of The Smart Podcast Player (which is sold through Gumroad) to a “course” in ConvertKit to send them a pre-written autoresponder series.
+He also took me into the analytics and even some of the early integrations ConvertKit has with companies like Gumroad, which make it incredibly easy for me to new link customers of The Smart Podcast Player to a “course” in ConvertKit to send them a pre-written autoresponder series.

 My favorite part of ConvertKit are the automation rules that you can create.
 AWeber has automation rules but they are very limited.
 Infusionsoft was built for automation, but for me, it was a bit overwhelming and too difficult for me to learn.